fossabot/sitesearch/README.md

 1. Fork the repository
 2. Add your component to `/src/experiences/`
-3. Update the StackBlitz examples
+3. Update the CodeSandBox examples
 4. Submit a PR

 ## License